whatsmate/whatsmate.github.io/_posts/2016-02-24-send-whatsapp-message-csharp.md

 4. Build and run the application in Visual Studio.

-The trial account allows you to send up to 40 messages per day.
-[Upgrade to the Premium Account](https://www.whatsmate.net/premium-account.html) to send unlimited number of messages.
+The trial account allows you to send up to 30 messages per day for the first 1000 messsages.
+[Upgrade to the Forever Green plan](https://www.whatsmate.net/whatsapp-gateway-subscribe.html) to keep your application running after the trial period.